Selling Over Private Label on Amazon – Old News or Still Relevant?

 Sourcing in the Far East has its drawbacks, which in turn sets the stage for the benefits of EU sourcing.
 A supplier from Europe is more expensive, but gives sellers more guarantees.
 You can buy already produced items here in small quantities, and if needed, you can buy more quickly and flexibly.
 At the end of the day it makes sense to have more flexibility with a product that lives through customization.
 Also take notice that the importer is responsible for compliance with all regulations as well as for any damages.

-How to Register Your Seller-Account on Amazon
+2. Registration of Your Seller-Account on Amazon

 After you have successfully completed your market research, nothing stands in the way of your registration.